bbauska/UofM-Intro-CSS3/README.md

   alt="After." />
 <p style="clear: both;"></p>

-All right, so let me show you our before&apos;s and our after&apos;s for where we&apos;re going with this final project.
+<p>All right, so let me show you our before&apos;s and our after&apos;s for where
+we&apos;re going with this final project.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 419/420. ultimate frisbee history (219) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="border"